jimliddle/GeminiPDATips/README.md

 **High Brightness** I have been spolit with the Samsung Galaxy Note 8 and its extra high brightness in sunlight.
 The Gemini is not as good in direct sunlight but I found an App called [High Brightness Mode](https://play.google.com/store/apps/details?id=flar2.hbmwidget&hl=en_US) that triggers an extra high brightness mode that is built in to many phones.
 I tried it and it works well with the Gemini and it ups the nits.

+Simiarily I find the automated brightness control all over the place, particularly with regards to dimming.
+Again there is an App that can solve this problem called [WellBrightness](https://play.google.com/store/apps/details?id=com.a30corner.wellbrightness_paid&hl=en_GB)

 ## Software

 ### Email